 Policies and Programmes in DRR

-UNESCO provides intergovernmental coordination, advice to governments and policy support for the establishment and operation of monitoring networks and early warning and risk mitigation systems for natural hazards, with particular emphasis on earthquakes, tsunamis, coastal hazards, floods and landslides.
+UNESCO provides intergovernmental coordination, advice to governments and policy support for the establishment and operation of monitoring networks and early warning and risk mitigation systems for natural hazards, with particular emphasis on earthquakes, tsunamis, coastal hazards, floods, droughts and landslides.

 Integrated approaches and synergies between the natural sciences, the social sciences, culture, education and information systems lay the basis for interdisciplinary platforms to manage disaster risks.

 UNESCO plays a major role in the global coordination and monitoring of the Tsunami Early Warning Systems in both technical development (upstream) as well as in community preparedness for tsunami hazards (downstream).
+Recognised regional Tsunami Service Providers (TSPs) deliver concise and timely tsunami information advice and tsunami threat information to National Tsunami Warning Centers (NTWCs) and Tsunami Warning Focal Points (TWFPs) at each of the four basins covered by the service.
 Tsunami Information Centres have been established and serve as an information resource that shares and distributes educational, awareness and preparedness materials and publications.
-In addition, in cooperation with regional, sub-regional and national partners, the Organization strengthens local capacities in preparedness, developing SOPs and tsunami emergency responses with special focus on SIDS.
+In addition, in cooperation with regional, sub-regional and national partners, the Organization strengthens local capacities in preparedness, inundation and evacuation mapping, developing Standard Operating Procedures (SOPs) and tsunami emergency responses with special focus on SIDS.
 Provision of early warning services for other coastal hazards is underpinned by the development of operational ocean forecast systems within the Global Ocean Observing System (GOOS).

 Membership in Key Networks

 - African Network of Earth Science Institutions – ANESI

 - Global Alliance for Disaster Risk Reduction and Resilience in the Education Sector - GADRRRES